Rostislav Zakharov: Biography

-Zakharov staged dances in operas - the Polish Ball scene in the opera "Ivan Susanin" by M. Glinka, Naina's Gardens in the opera "Ruslan and Lyudmila" by M. Glinka, as well as "War and Peace" by S. Prokofiev, "Aida" by D. Verdi.
+Zakharov staged dances in operas - the Polish Ball scene in the opera Ivan Susanin by M. Glinka, Naina's Gardens in the opera Ruslan and Lyudmila by M. Glinka, as well as War and Peace by S. Prokofiev, Aida by G. Verdi.

-1945-1947 Zakharov was the director and artistic director of the Moscow Choreographic School (now the Bolshoi Ballet Academy.
+From 1945 to 1947 Zakharov was the director and artistic director of the Moscow Choreographic School (now the Bolshoi Ballet Academy.
 Moscow).

-In 1946 Rostislav Zakharov founded the world's first choreography department for ballet dancers.
+In 1946 Zakharov founded the world's first choreography department for ballet dancers.
 After he left staging work, Zakharov devoted himself to teaching.
 He became a permanent head of the choreography department of the State Institute of Theater Arts GITIS (Moscow), in 1951 he received a title of professor.
 He taught students the art of choreography.
 Among his students were figures from the Soviet and foreign ballet theater: Igor Smirnov, Alexander Lapauri, Natalia Konyus, Mikhail Lavrovsky, Andrey Petrov, Dmitry Bryantsev, Anatoly Borzov, Jiri Blazek and Marilena Totova (Czechoslovakia), Nadezhda Kiradzhieva (Bulgaria), Vera Bokkadoro (France), etc.

 Since 1947, he regularly participated in the Worldwide Festivals of Youth and Students as chief ballet master and was one of the leaders of the Soviet delegation.

-Rostislav Zakharov staged ballet and opera performances in theaters in Prague, Zagreb, Budapest, Cairo and many others.
+Zakharov staged ballet and opera performances in theaters in Prague, Zagreb, Budapest, Cairo and many others.

-Rostislav Zakharov was repeatedly invited to the Finnish National Opera in Helsinki and staged his world famous ballets “Cinderella” by S. Prokofiev (1957) and “The Fountain of Bakhchisarai” by B. Asafiev (1956; 1972 new version) where the stars of the Finnish classical ballet Margaretha von Bahr and Ulrika Hallberg brilliantly danced.
+Zakharov was repeatedly invited to the Finnish National Opera in Helsinki and staged his world famous ballets Cinderella by S. Prokofiev (1957) and The Fountain of Bakhchisarai by B. Asafiev (1956; 1972 new version) where the stars of the Finnish classical ballet Margaretha von Bahr and Ulrika Hallberg brilliantly danced.

-Rostislav Zakharov was an author of articles and books such as "The Art of a Choreographer"(1954), "Notes of a Choreographer" (1976), "A Word about Dance" (1977), "Composition of a Dance" (1983;1989), etc.
+Zakharov was an author of articles and books such as The Art of a Choreographer(1954), Notes of a Choreographer (1976), A Word about Dance (1977), Composition of a Dance (1983;1989), etc.

-Rostislav Vladimirovich Zakharov died in Moscow on January 15, 1984.
-Rostislav Vladimirovich Zakharov is buried at the Vagankovsky Cemetery in Moscow.
+Zakharov died in Moscow on January 15, 1984.
+He is buried at the Vagankovsky Cemetery in Moscow.

 Family

-The wife - Maria Gennadievna Smirnova (1903-1983), Ballerina and choreographer.
+Wife - Maria Gennadievna Smirnova (1903–1983), Ballerina and choreographer.

 In 1926–1929 Maria Smirnova was a soloist at both Kharkiv and Kyiv ballet.
-Worked with her husband, Rostislav Zakharov as the ballet tutor and the teacher over his ballet productions.
+Worked with her husband, Rostislav Zakharov, as the ballet tutor and the teacher over his ballet productions.

-The son - Vladimir Rostislavovich Zakharov (1931-1989), Ballet dancer, Choreographer.
+Son - Vladimir Rostislavovich Zakharov (1931–1989), Ballet dancer, Choreographer.

 Graduate from the Moscow academic choreographic school (Bolshoi Ballet Academy), the ballet soloist of the Bolshoi Theater, Moscow.